Options to visit Blue Lagoon Malta:

 Option 2: Excursions to Blue Lagoon from Sliema, St.Julians and Bugibba.

 There are different companies offering this boat excursion, different companies have different offers which usually include food and drinks included.
 Departures are at 10.00 and return at 18.00, this is not flexible, time is fixed.
 The prices vary from €25 to €50 depends on what package and type of boat you choose.
 From Bugibba prices are a bit cheaper due to a shorter distance €15 to €20.
 We advise people to arrive at the departure point ahead of time and get in the queue to get better places.
 Always check the details of your deal on your ticket.

 Make sure not to be late for departure because these type of boats will not wait and neither come back for anyone that has missed it the boat.

 Option 3: Excursion with a private boat to Blue Lagoon

-Check the price of the seasons and more information by clicking here.
+Check the prices of different seasons and more information by clicking here.

 Which is the best way to get to Blue Lagoon?

 If you have a car, then, you can arrive to Cirkewwa or Marfa and get to Blue Lagoon by Comino Ferry.

 If you are staying in the central area or in the capital, Sea Adventure and Hera Cruises are the most value for money when comparing boats, Sea Adventure has the underwater sea view, while Hera has Turkish Gullets wooden boats.

 If you are visiting Comino as a group, and can afford splitting the cost of renting a private boat, this would by far be the most value for money option.
 This usually is an 8 hours charter, skipper and fuel included, with sufficient sitting and deck space, privacy and flexibility.
 Rest assured that it would be an unforgettable experience.